JiaxinLi-lipluszn/scTransformer/README.md

 # scTransformer
 ## Scripts
 Standarize the code we have in the notebooks now:
-* Delete the unused parameters and
+* Delete the unused parameters and write documents of the input out parameters.
-* Write README file and Add comments to the scripts
+* Write README file and Add comments to the scripts.
-* Specify the usage of each file

 Scripts to finish
 * [X] scDataLoader.py